 - recommending where to give vaccines in the body;

 - timing the vaccines;

 - providing facts and recommendations on the types of vaccines available such as attenuated live (modified live), inactivated (killed), recombinant, parenteral (injection), and intranasal;

 - discussing antibody titer testing (a service performed at many laboratories, including Hemopet’s Hemolife); and,

-- providing two different sets of guidelines for household cats and two sets of guidelines for shelter cats.
+- providing different sets of guidelines for household cats and shelter cats.